-Diwali Marketing Guide: Tips and Strategies for Brands (2025)
+Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 Picture this: the warm glow of oil lamps illuminating homes, families gathering for elaborate feasts, and the sound of laughter filling the air as loved ones exchange gifts.
-This is Diwali – the Festival of Lights – one of the most celebrated festivals in Hindu culture and a time when consumer spending reaches its peak.
+This is Deepvali or Diwali– the Festival of Lights – one of the most celebrated festivals in Hindu culture and a time when consumer spending reaches its peak.

 The Festival of Lights: More Than Just Celebration

-Diwali, derived from the Sanskrit word "Deepavali" meaning "row of lights," is much more than a festival – it's a celebration of life itself.
+Derived from the Sanskrit word "Deepavali" meaning "row of lights," is much more than a festival – it's a celebration of life itself.
 Spanning five days, this ancient festival symbolizes the victory of light over darkness, good over evil, and knowledge over ignorance.
-At its heart, Diwali embodies values that are universally cherished: family unity, prosperity, generosity, and new beginnings.
+At its heart, Deepvali embodies values that are universally cherished: family unity, prosperity, generosity, and new beginnings.

 The festival's significance varies across different regions and traditions, but the core message remains constant.
 For many, it marks the return of Lord Rama to his kingdom after defeating the demon king Ravana.
 For others, it celebrates Goddess Lakshmi, the deity of wealth and prosperity, visiting homes that are clean and well-lit.